Aaryacode19/Python-Cheatsheet/README.md

     print("3 is not present in the tuple")
 ```

+For more details, refer to the this [PDF](images/pdf files/Python Tuple.pdf) .

 ## Sets
 A set is a collection of multiple values which is both unordered and unindexed.
 It is written in curly brackets.